 Filing a small claims case in New Jersey means using New Jersey's own forms and following its court's procedure.
 This guide covers the core documents a typical case uses, the claim limit, and where to get the official New Jersey forms — without paying for something your court provides free.

 The short version: file your claim in Superior Court of New Jersey, Law Division, Special Civil Part, Small Claims Section, serve the defendant, and prepare your evidence for the hearing.
-You can claim up to $3,000.
+You can claim up to $3,000 — or up to $5,000 if you are suing for the return of a residential security deposit.
 Get the official forms free from njcourts.gov.

 What Forms Do You Need in New Jersey?